sinkingsugar/nimtorch/README.md

 Pytorch - Py + Nim

-A pytorch's nim frontend.

-Aiming to be mostly auto-generated, internally using ATen.
+A Nim frontend for pytorch, aiming to be mostly auto-generated and internally using ATen.

-**Because nim compiles into cpp, this is not a wrapper or binding library, this is 1:1 ATen bare metal**
+**Because Nim compiles to C++, this is not a wrapper or binding library.
+It generates 1-to-1 native ATen code.**

-The only requirement from pytorch is ATens core tensor library, because of this nimtorch is extremely versatible and can compile on any kind of device.
+The only requirement from pytorch is ATen's core tensor library.
+Because of this, nimtorch is extremely versatile and can compile on any kind of device.

 ## Current status

 **Early stage**

-- [x] Automatically generated, from `Declarations.yaml`, the full ATen's API
+- [x] Automatically generated, from `Declarations.yaml`, the full ATen API
 - [x] Cuda support ( add -d:cuda when compiling with nim )
 - [x] WASM support ( add -d:wasm when compiling with nim )
 - [x] Automatically generated, from `derivatives.yaml`, gradient procs